New technology must earn trust and transform life for the better

 Protecting privacy and freedom of expression

 In a digital world built on data, questions of privacy and freedom of expression become ever more complex.
-We’re all leaving data trails every minute of the day through our interactions online, how we reveal ourselves on social media, where we travel with our mobile, the surveilled streets that we walk and drive down, even the routes that we take when we’re meandering around the supermarket aisles.
+We’re all leaving data trails every minute of the day through our interactions online, use of social media, where we travel with our mobile, or the surveilled streets that we walk and drive down.

 Fighting modern slavery